MaikMichel/dbFlow/docs/deployment.md

 - ***apply***

 The -a / --apply flag can be used to apply the created artifact immediatly in to the current environment after building the patch.

+### Option forceDDL

+Since version 3, **dbFlow** uses Git to check whether a table script is new in a branch.
+If this is the case, the table script is executed from the tables folder and any existing table_ddl files for the table of the same name are ignored.
+This is good because you may have to customise a new table much more often until it is finally imported to Prod.
+On Prod the table is of course new and it is sufficient to import the create-table script.
+On Test, this table may already be several partial release cycles old.
+Only the alter-table scripts need to be imported here.
+To switch off this behaviour, there is the --forceDDL option.
+This ensures that if the table_ddl files are present, they are always executed.
+(As before version 3).

 ## apply